 This not only confirms the presence of a submarine in the vicinity, but also helps ascertain its position underwater, which is the best piece of information the aircraft crew on an anti-submarine mission could hope to obtain.

-There are a few other methods, such as Magnetic Anomaly Detection, which further corroborate the work done by sonobuoys.
+There are a few other methods, such as Magnetic Anomaly Detection (a system onboard the aircraft), which further corroborate the work done by sonobuoys.
 However, as far as the detection of enemy submarines is concerned, sonobuoys are the first and most popular choice for navies all over the world!